 Generic Name: basiliximab (Intravenous route)

-Only physicians experienced in immunosuppression therapy and management of organ transplantation patients should prescribe basiliximab and they should have complete information requisite for the follow-up of the patient.
+Only physicians experienced in immunosuppression therapy and management of organ transplantation patients should prescribe basiliximab.
+The physician responsible for basiliximab administration should have complete information requisite for the follow-up of the patient.
 Patients receiving the drug should be managed in facilities equipped and staffed with adequate laboratory and supportive medical resources .